-A new, five-year program run by the International Center for Journalists (ICFJ) aims to deter corruption and support transparency in Mexico by bolstering journalists’ investigative skills.
+This five-year program run by the International Center for Journalists (ICFJ) aims to deter corruption, support transparency and accountability in Mexico by bolstering journalists’ investigative reporting skills.